 Keep track of different timezones

-For most freelancers, working for clients across different time zones can get really confusing.
+For most freelancers, working for clients across different time zones can get confusing.
 So this simple-to-use app helps you keep track of the local time for all the teammates, collaborators, clients and businesses you deal with, all in one space.
 It’s a simple idea, but one that’s been executed very well.

 File management, storage and sharing

 When it comes to sharing and storing large files, Dropbox is the granddaddy.
-But rather than become old-fashioned, Dropbox has constantly built on its strengths and extended its offering.
+But rather than become old-fashioned, Dropbox has continuously built on its strengths and extended its offering.
 For example, it recently launched Dropbox Paper, a collaborative document-editing service.
-But even if you just want its core service, it’s still the best in town in terms of speed, security and ease of use.
+But even if you want its core service, it’s still the best in town in terms of speed, security and ease of use.

 Get help with grammar and spelling